-Mark, sign and date your proxy card and return it in the postagepaid envelope we have provided or return it to Triangle Capital Corporation, Alliance Advisors, LLC, Attn: Charlotte Brown, 200 Broadacres Drive, 3rd Floor, Bloomfield, New Jersey 07003.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Triangle Capital Corporation, Alliance Advisors, LLC, Attn: Charlotte Brown, 200 Broadacres Drive, 3rd Floor, Bloomfield, New Jersey 07003.

 PLEASE DATE, SIGN AND MAIL YOUR PROXY CARD IN THE ENVELOPE PROVIDED AS SOON AS POSSIBLE!

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOSAL NOS.
 1, 2, 3 and 4.

-1. The election of the following eight persons (except as marked to the contrary) as Directors who will serve as directors of Triangle Capital Corporation until the Garland S. Tucker, III Mark M. Gambill Benjamin S. Goldstein FOR WITHHOLD AUTHORITY - 2013 Annual Meeting and until their successors have Steven C. Lilly W. McComb Dunwoody Simon B. Rich, Jr.
+1. The election of the following eight persons (except as marked to the contrary) as Directors who will serve as directors of Triangle Capital Corporation until the 2013 Annual Meeting and Nominees: Garland S. Tucker, III Brent P.W.
+Burgess Mark M. Gambill Benjamin S. Goldstein FOR WITHHOLD AUTHORITY FOR ALL EXCEPT until their successors have been duly elected and qualified.
+Steven C. Lilly W. McComb Dunwoody Simon B. Rich, Jr. Sherwood M. Smith, Jr.